section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 There are two classes in the example above: `Link` and `SerialLink`. `SerialLink` derives from `Link` and has a `commits` data member that contains all the commits left on the link.
 Due to the concept of Multilevel Inheritance, `Link` implements `Serializable`, and so `SerialLink` will become serializable as well.

 > However, this idea does not operate in reverse as a result.
-When a child class implements the Serializable interface, the Parent class is unaffected.
+When a child class implements the Serializable interface, the Parent class is not affected.

 ### Serialization with aggregation

-In Java, aggregation is used to create a `HAS-A` relationship, which means that one class can reference multiple other classes.
+In Java, we use aggregation to create a `HAS-A` relationship, which means that one class can reference multiple other classes.
 Only when all the references within these classes are of type `Serializable` will they become serializable.
-Otherwise, `NotSerializableException` will be dropped when attempting to serialize these types.
+Otherwise, `NotSerializableException` drops when we are attempting to serialize these types.

 #### Example